Bhaney44/Encode-x-Algorand-Hackathon/ComplianceWebApp/README.md

 # Compliance Web App
-This is the frontend for compliance defi
+This is the frontend for the DeFi compliance software.

 ## Run Application On Your Local Machine